Timdnb/electronic-component-classification/README.md

 After running a window will appear, in this window use the sliders to best extract the lines of your electronic circuit.
 Once you are satisfied press "Enter" to continue.

 ## Inference example
 In the current state the pipeline classifies all components and junctions, however it does not yet convert it to a digital counterpart.
-This can be a future improvement
+This can be a future improvement.

 Original: